USEFUL INFORMATION: Short introduction to bash

 Exercices

-You will work in the /home/rstudio/mydatalocal/tuto_bash directory to do the following exercice.
-But data will be in /home/rstudio/mydatalocal/training_project/toy_data/
+You will work in the /home/rstudio/ifbdata/ueens_lyon_ngs24/students/YourName/training_project/ directory to do the following exercise.

 Using the commands we’ve just seen:

-1. Complete the commands below to define a variable prefix containing the prefix of the sample name (“White”) from one file of a pair of PE fastq files (White_R1.fastq.gz)
+1. Complete the commands to build the complete path of the R1 (White_R1.fastq.gz) and R2 (White_R2.fastq.gz) files using a variable prefix containing the prefix of the sample name (“White”)

 Show the code